richstu/babymaker/bmaker/genfiles/README.md

         ./run/send_split_scan.py

 2. Renormalize the weights so that the cross section is kept constant.
-Set up the correct `infolder` and `outfolder` and run

-        python/send_change_weights.py
+This is done in the groomer repository.

 3. Validate `weight` by setting the proper `infolder`, `outfolder` in